DEI is more than a buzzword — it’s a mindset.

 The more you keep DEI in mind with your content, the more natural and authentic it will be.

+The more you consider DEI rules when creating content, the more natural and authentic it will be.
 Readers can tell if a given piece of content is ignorant of the industry, keyword topic, or audience (and is thus not diverse or inclusive enough).
-And the fewer readers you’re capturing, the fewer clicks you’re going to receive — not to mention the fewer links you’ll build.
+And the fewer readers you capture, the fewer clicks you’ll receive — not to mention the fewer link building achievements you’ll accomplish.

 Diversity and inclusion can bolster innovation revenue by almost 13%.
 By demonstrating compassion and authenticity, you bring more value to your content and, in turn, your site.